gandos/OneTool/target/security-recon.agent.md

 ```

 Rules for the detail block:
+- **COMPLETE bodies, not truncated.** Sample request and sample response bodies must include **every field** declared by the request DTO / response DTO / view-model / TypeScript interface / `@Schema` annotation / OpenAPI definition.
+No `...`, no `// other fields`, no "etc." Walk the type recursively: for nested objects, expand the nested object inline; for arrays, show at least one fully-populated element; for polymorphic types (Jackson `@JsonSubTypes`, `JsonDerivedType`, discriminated unions), show one branch and list the other branches under "Alternate body shapes" below the primary block.
+- **No truncation by length.** If a DTO has 40 fields, the sample body shows all 40.
+If you genuinely cannot resolve the type (third-party `Object`/`JsonNode`/`any`/`dynamic`), state that explicitly in Notes: "Body type is `JsonNode` — runtime-typed, schema not statically determinable" — never silently abbreviate.
-- Sample request and sample response must be **concrete** — use realistic example values that match the parameter types, not `<string>` placeholders.
-Numeric fields get numbers, UUID fields get UUID-shaped strings, enums use a real enum value from the code.
+- **Concrete values, not placeholders.** Use realistic example values that match the parameter types: numeric fields get numbers, UUID fields get UUID-shaped strings, enums use a real enum value from the code, dates use ISO-8601, booleans use `true`/`false` matching the field's likely default.
+- **Every endpoint gets a detail block.** The detail-block count under this section MUST equal the row count in the summary table above.
+After producing all blocks, end the file with a verification line: `> Coverage check: <N> rows in summary table, <N> detail blocks below — match.` If counts diverge, fix the file before returning.
-- For non-HTTP endpoints, adapt the block: MQ consumers use a sample message payload block instead of HTTP request/response; scheduled jobs list trigger cron and input sources (config/DB row); gRPC uses `service.Method` + protobuf JSON body; SOAP uses SOAP envelope.
+- For non-HTTP endpoints, adapt the block: MQ consumers use a full sample message payload (every field of the message DTO); scheduled jobs list trigger cron + the input sources they read (config keys, DB rows — fully expanded); gRPC uses `service.Method` + protobuf JSON body with every proto field; SOAP uses a complete SOAP envelope including all `<xs:element>`s declared in the WSDL.
-- If the endpoint returns different status codes under different conditions (e.g. 200/400/404), show the primary success sample in the main block and list alternate responses in a brief sub-list: `- 400 when <validation fails>: {"error": "..."}`.
+- **Multiple status codes**: show the primary success sample in the main block, then list **every** alternate response with its full body, not a one-liner: `400 (validation failure)` followed by the complete error envelope, `404 (not found)` with its body, etc.
-- Infer the response shape from the return type / `ResponseEntity<T>` / `ActionResult<T>` / `Promise<T>` and the serializer defaults (Jackson config, `System.Text.Json` options, `JSON.stringify`).
-Flag fields that are conditionally omitted or serialized under a different name.
+- Infer the response shape from the return type / `ResponseEntity<T>` / `ActionResult<T>` / `Promise<T>` / Express `res.json(...)` argument and the serializer defaults (Jackson config including `@JsonInclude`, `@JsonProperty`, `@JsonIgnore`; `System.Text.Json` options including `JsonPropertyName`, `JsonIgnore`; `class-transformer` `@Expose`/`@Exclude`; `JSON.stringify` replacer functions).
+Apply field renames, omissions on null, and serializer-level transforms before printing the sample.
+Flag fields that are conditionally omitted or serialized under a different name in Notes.
+- If the response includes envelope/wrapper types (Spring HATEOAS `EntityModel`, JSON:API, custom `ApiResponse<T>` envelopes), include the envelope structure with the inner `T` fully expanded.

 ### `data-flow.md`
 For every endpoint that is **non-trivial** (does more than return a static response), sketch a one-block data-flow diagram.
 The block **must** start with the endpoint ID, HTTP method, and route pattern so later steps can cross-reference without opening `endpoints.md`: